gzuhlwang/go-bible/README.md

 # go-bible
-some notes,source code on TGPL
+some notes,source code on gopl.